agrimel-0/rio-edge/README.md

 ```

-The `server:` paragraph defines the various settings for the server.
+The `server:` paragraph defines the various settings for the edge server.
  - **port**: is the network port over which the gRPC service will be served on.
  - **alias**: is a friendly name you want your gRPC service to go by.